mrj-blog/mrj-blog.github.io/about.md

 <h4>I introduce something about my programming life</h4>
 <p>
     My first programming language was C# for Microsoft system, I am mainly coding services and terminal application, something I had web project using ASP.NET always based to C#.
-Obviously I am known to use supporting language like HTML, CSS, SQL, etc...
+Obviously I also know to use supporting languages like HTML, CSS, SQL, etc...
     OK, that's enough... this is a blog about my projects and it is not a resume xD
 </p>